 Sataplia State Nature Reserve was formed in 1935 to protect rare paleontological sites and unique flora.
 The creation of reserve was aimed at the conservation and restoration of natural and cultural values of the region: the archaeological monuments and unique natural treasures.
 The reserve is located near the city of Kutaisi, on the eponymous mountain “Sataplia” which in Georgian means “honey” (tapli), as this place once was renowned for its bees and honey.
-The reserve territory is mainly covered by evergreen broadleaf forests that grow so densely that barely pass the sunlight.
-The reserve is located at 500 meters above sea level, so subtropical climate is typical to this region.
+The reserve territory is mainly covered by evergreen broadleaf forests that grow so densely that the sunlight barely passes.
+The reserve is located at 500 meters above sea level, so the subtropical climate is typical to this region.

 Sataplia Reserve is widely known for its unique karst caves.
-The caves were formed thousands of years ago due to the leaching of rocks and had extended for kilometers, forming a variety of which resemble a real underground kingdom.
-The cave of Sataplia stretches for a kilometer, where you can find stalactites and stalagmites of fantastic shapes, resembling stone waterfalls or candles.
-It should be noted that for travelers may advance only for 300 meters deep into the cave.
-Inside the cave is decorated with colored lights that automatically take you to the world of imaginations.
+The caves were formed thousands of years ago due to the leaching of rocks and had extended for kilometres, forming a variety of which resemble a real underground kingdom.
+The cave of Sataplia stretches for a kilometre, where you can find stalactites and stalagmites of fantastic shapes, resembling stone waterfalls or candles.
+It should be noted that for travellers may advance only for 300 meters deep into the cave.
+Inside the cave is decorated with coloured lights that automatically take you to the world of imaginations.
 You definitely need to do some impressive and memorable shots!
-In the center of the cave, there is an unusual stalagmite having heart shape.
+In the centre of the cave, there is an unusual stalagmite having a heart shape.
 According to legend, if you touch it with a hand and make a wish, it will certainly come true.

 To visit all the attractions one day will be enough.
 During the one-day tour, we recommend you to visit important historical and cultural sites nearby, such as the Gelati Monastery (12th century) and the Church of Bagrat (10th century).